Project status

 Note that you can review some extra information by hovering over the "Hours" values as seen below:

 On this instance, there are 9.5h budgeted per unit.
 46 hours have been recorded which account for (46 / 9.5 = ) 4.84 units.
+The tooltip also shows a breakdown of Approved vs Undecided hours, the budget per unit, and the percentage or units calculated from those hours.

 Non-default nominal account costs